stephenhaunts/ProfanityDetector/README.md

 Assert.AreEqual(3, filter.Count);
 ```

-Another was you can do this is to construct the ProfanityFilter with the default constructor that loads the default list, but then manually clear the list and insert your own array or List<string>.
+Another way you can do this is to construct the ProfanityFilter with the default constructor that loads the default list, but then manually clear the list and insert your own array or List<string>.

 ```csharp
 string[] _wordList =